-Coach Imbriani was the Bay Shore Assistant Varsity Baseball Coach.
-2006 - 2008 Miller Place Varsity Baseball Starting Catcher (2007, 2008 All League) (Miller Place Catching Fielding Percentage Record Holder), 2008 - 2010 St. Josephs College Catcher, 2011 - 2013 Miller Place High School Varsity Baseball Assistant Coach (2012 League VI Co-Coach of the year) (2012 League VI Champions), 2014-2015 Stony Brook Prep High School Head Varsity Baseball Coach, Physical Education Teacher (Western Suffolk BOCES).
+Jonathan is currently the Bay Shore High School Assistant Varsity Baseball Coach.
+2006 - 2008 Miller Place Varsity Baseball Starting Catcher (2007, 2008 All League) (Miller Place Catching Fielding Percentage Record Holder), 2008 - 2010 St. Josephs College Catcher, 2011 - 2013 Miller Place High School Varsity Baseball Assistant Coach (2012 League VI Co-Coach of the year) (2012 League VI Champions), 2014-2015 Stony Brook Prep High School Head Varsity Baseball Coach, Physical Education Teacher (Western Suffolk B.O.C.E.S).

 Travis was the assistant baseball coach at SUNY Cortland under Coach Joe Brown from 2013-2015 helping the Red Dragons win the National Championship in 2015.
-He coached in the New England Collegiate Baseball League for the Vermont Mountaineers during the summer seasons and went on to win the League Championship in 2015 season.
-Ratliff was a standout pitcher at Division Avenue High School in Levittown from 2004-2007 and earned All-County honors and was a Diamond Award nominee his junior season.
-Travis was named second team preseason All-American in his senior year and pitched in the Vytra Senior All-Star Game at LI Ducks Stadium in 2007.
-He went on to play college ball at SUNY Cortland from 2008-2011 where he earned second team All-Conference and his team went on to win a school-record 38 games in a row and pitched in the DIII College World Series.
-In 2010 he earned second team All-Conference and first team All-Region, bringing Cortland back to the DIII College World Series where he pitched 8 1/3 innings of the semi-final placing the Red Dragons in the National-Championship.
-In his senior year, Ratliff served as team captain, falling 1 game short of returning to the World Series.
-In 2018, Travis was inducted into the Cortland Baseball Legends Club after his career record of 23-7, being 4th all-time in wins.
+During the summer seasons, he coached in the New England Collegiate Baseball League for the Vermont Mountaineers under the tutelage of Coach Brown.
+They went on to win the League Championship in their 2015 season.
+In his earlier years, Coach Ratliff was a standout pitcher at Division Avenue High School in Levittown, NY from 2004-2007.
+Travis earned All-County honors and was a Diamond Award nominee as best pitcher in Nassau County his junior season.
+Senior year, Travis was named second team preseason All-American.
+Additionally, Travis pitched in the Vytra Senior All-Star Game at LI Ducks Stadium in 2007.
+After graduating high school, he went on to play college ball at SUNY Cortland from 2008-2011.
+In 2008, Ratliff earned second team All-Conference and his team went on to win a school-record 38 games in a row and pitched in the Division III College World Series.
+In 2010, Travis earned second team All-Conference and first team All-Region, bringing his team back to the Division III College World Series where he pitched 8 1/3 innings of the semi-final game putting the Red Dragons in the National-Championship.
+As a senior in 2011, Ratliff served as team captain for a team that fell only 1 game short of the Division III College World Series.
+In 2018, Travis was inducted into the Cortland Baseball Legends Club after his career record of 23-7 which landed him fourth all-time in wins.

-A four year Varsity starter at Bay Shore, David played 3B and Catcher.
+David joins us to coach our 11u team.
+A four year starter at Bay Shore High School, David played 3B and Catcher.
 Following a great career at Bay Shore, he brought his talents Bloomfield College in New Jersey where he was given a full ride to catch.
 David played at Bloomfield for three seasons before tearing his rotar cuff.
 Following surgery for a torn labrum, he transferred to Bentley College to complete his education in business.
 While at Bentley, he attempted a comeback, this time as a pitcher and two seasons after his injury, he successfully returned to pitch for Bentley, topping out at 94MPH before calling it a career.
 Now retired from baseball, David is passionate about watching and teaching the game.
 For his 11u team, he emphasizes learning to communicate with a new generation of players and he feels that it had been extremely gratifying to see the growth of his players.
-In addition to coaching, David works in Real Estate for JLL/ JP Morgan Chase.
+In addition to coaching the 11u team, David works in Real Estate for JLL/ JP Morgan Chase.